smutt/rssac002-web-api/README.md

 `divisor` defaults to 1.

 ## Returned Data
-Date is returned in JSON dictionary format per rsi per date.
-In some cases the RSSAC002 data files cannot be read or are missing, in which case `null` will be returned for a given date.
-Programs using this data should be able to handle potential `null` values for any rsi and for any date.
+Data is returned in JSON dictionary format per rsi per date.
+In some cases the RSSAC002 data files cannot be read or are missing, in which case `null` will be returned for a given value.
+Programs using this data should be able to handle potential `null` values for any value.

 ## prep_data.php
 `prep_data.php` must be run from the CLI prior to serving any data.
-It reads the RSSAC002 data files, parses their values into data structures, and then serializes to disk.
+It reads the RSSAC002 data files, parses their values into data structures, and then serializes these to disk.
 Subsequent calls to the API then only have to read the serialized data structures from disk.

 At the top of `lib.php` are the variables `$RSSAC002_DATA_ROOT` and